-1. Does your medical school partner with community organizations to promote planetary and environmental health?
+3.1.
+Does your medical school partner with community organizations to promote planetary and environmental health?
+Yes, the medical school meaningfully partners with multiple community organizations to promote planetary and environmental health.
+Yes, the medical school meaningfully partners with one community organization to promote planetary and environmental health.
+The institution partners with community organizations, but the medical school is not part of that partnership.
+No, there is no such meaningful community partnership.

-3 Yes, the medical school meaningfully partners with multiple community organizations to promote planetary and environmental health.
-2 Yes, the medical school meaningfully partners with one community organization to promote planetary and environmental health.
-1 The institution partners with community organizations, but the medical school is not part of that partnership.
-0 No, there is no such meaningful community partnership.
-Com e explanation: The university interfaces with WE ACT for Environmental Justice, Inc. through the munity Engagement Core at the School of Public Health's NIEHS center.
-However, no concrete to participate in environmental or planetary health organizations are currently available through the medical school to medical students.
+Score explanation: The university interfaces with WE ACT for Environmental Justice, Inc. through the Community Engagement Core at the School of Public Health's NIEHS center.
+However, no concrete ways to participate in environmental or planetary health organizations are currently available through the medical school to medical students.

-2. Does your medical school offer community-facing courses or events regarding planetary health?
+3.2.
+Does your medical school offer community-facing courses or events regarding planetary health?
 3 The medical school offers community-facing courses or events at least once every year.
 2 The medical school offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
 1 The institution has offered community-facing courses or events, but the medical school was not involved in planning those courses or events.
-0 The institution/medical school have not offered such community-facing courses or events. envir Lame Whil e explanation: There are several public-facing events hosted by Columbia that focus on the ronment, that may occasionally feature lectures or talks on environmental health.
-These include ont-Doherty Earth Observatory public lecture series and open house, and the Lamont open house.
-It is the institution does a good job offering community-facing events, there have been few such ts hosted through the medical school.
+O The institution/medical school have not offered such community-facing courses or events.

+Score explanation: There are several public-facing events hosted by Columbia that focus on the environment that may occasionally feature lectures or talks on environmental health.
+These include Lamont-Doherty Earth Observatory public lecture series and open house, and the Lamont open house.
+While the institution does a good job offering community-facing events, there have been few such events hosted through the medical school.
-3. Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?

-- 2 Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare. - 1 Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates.
+3.3.
+Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?
+Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare.
+Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates.